Aurelien Portuese is research professor in the Institute of Public Policy at George Washington University. Views are the author’s own.

 Efficiency should be a defense to antitrust claims, not an offense.
 Unfortunately, this case demonstrates that partnerships and adaptation to bring more innovation to customers can be wrongly perceived as a source of monopolization rather than the very roots of market dynamism.
 Antitrust enforcement needs to avoid atavism, and embrace progress.
 This case is a poster child for such a need.

-Editor’s note: An earlier version of this opinion article incorrectly identified the federal legislation that carried the Durbin Amendment.
-It was part of the 2010 Dodd-Frank financial law.
+Editor: An earlier version of this opinion piece identified Sarbanes-Oxley as the federal legislation that carried the Durbin Amendment.
+It was the 2010 Dodd-Frank financial reform law that did.